 Birtsmorton Court Wedding Photography

 Deborah & KevanDeb and Kevan had their amazing Birtsmorton Court wedding in the middle of summer.
-Birtsmorton Court is a stunning privately owned country estate with an original house that dates back to the 15th century.
+Birtsmorton Court is a stunning privately owned country estate with an original house that dates back to the year 1241.
 It even has it’s own church, at which this lovely couple got married.

 Deb and her bridal party got ready in the Garden House, which is a huge house buried within the venue, large enough to house a bride, bridesmaids and as many make-up artists and hair-dressers as are necessary!
 The house itself is the ideal location for bridal prep, with the large overhead beams being perfect to hang wedding gowns from, which makes for some beautiful photos as you can see below.